-Yoshida has an MA in Cultural Anthropology from Nanzan University and PhD in Cultural Anthropology from Nagoya University.
-She was a designated Assistant Professor at the Institute for Advanced Research, Nagoya University from 2014-2017 and has been Associate Professor of Department of Global Liberal Studies, Nanzan University, Japan.
+Yoshida has an MA in Cultural Anthropology from Nanzan University and PhD in Anthropology from Nagoya University.
+She has been Associate Professor of Graduate School of Humanities, Nagoya University, Japan.

 Since 2004, she has been conducting extensive fieldwork in Southwest Ethiopia.
 In 2014, she began an archival research on the Friedrich Julius Bieber collections.
 Her focus of interest lies in how people regard and represent their own history and culture, and how such representations influence their historical views and identity today.
 Yoshida’s work and publications were rewarded with the 20th Takashima Prize of Japan Association for Nilo-Ethiopian Studies and the 27th Young Researcher’s Award of Japan Association for African Studies.